 If you plan to be home, do your best to stay out of the way.
 Be invisible.
-Turn off all televisions and entertainment systems, make sure all beds are made, nobody is sleeping, there are no dirty dishes in the sink and your toilets are closed and flushed.
+Turn off all televisions and entertainment systems, and make sure all beds are made and that nobody is sleeping.
+There should be no dirty dishes in the sink and your toilets are best closed and flushed.
 Snow country?
 Shovel and salt your walkway and porch.
 Night time?
-Turn on exterior lights to welcome them.
-It's really annoying for an agent to arrive at a front door in the dark and have to open a lock-box to find the key, then the key hole and stumble into an unfamiliar foyer.
+Turn on exterior lights to welcome guests to your home.
+It's really annoying for an agent to arrive at a front door in the dark and have to open a lock-box to find the key, then locate the key hole and stumble into an unfamiliar foyer.

 I realize that I've made numerous recommendations, and they'll definitely take a considerable amount of your time and effort.
 But as you perform these tasks, just remind yourself that you're increasing home market value.

 Trust me - your extra effort could pay off.
 The buyers will appreciate the pride of ownership and your property could achieve a higher home market value.
 For more information on selling a home and how an agent can help you obtain a higher home market value, visit CREA.

 If you're considering selling your home - with or without an agent - check out my book The Happy Agent.
 It contains the sum total of the real estate knowledge, philosophies and techniques I've accumulated, practiced and polished during a highly successful 40-year realty career.